Social Media Addiction - A Growing Problem Among Children & Teens

 It is becoming clear that social media addiction affects millions of people worldwide.
 Risks to mental health and well-being cannot be overlooked, especially for young people who may be more easily influenced by what they see and do online.

-Scrolling through social media is seemingly innocuous, but it can become a bad habit that makes people feel poorly about themselves.
+Scrolling through social media is seemingly innocuous, but it can become a bad habit that makes children and teens feel poorly about themselves.
 They start to compare themselves to others, or they can’t stop scrolling, even when they need to do something else.

 Suppose a young person is self-conscious about their weight.
 When they see thin people online portrayed as the ideal of beauty, it might exacerbate their negative feelings.
 Or suppose a teenager wasn’t invited to a friend’s birthday party.
 If she sees everyone else enjoying the party on someone else’s Instagram page, this can trigger FOMO, or fear of missing out.
 Such responses can cause stress, anxiety, distress, and depression.